-What should foreign Buyers consider when purchasing property in Australia? - QLD
+What should foreign buyers consider when purchasing property in Australia? - QLD

 It is important to note the following issues for foreign Buyers: